biopython/biopython.github.io/wiki/PhyloXML.md

-Here are some times on a 2.00GHz Intel Xeon E5405 processor (only 1 CPU core used) with 7.7GB memory, running the standard Python 2.6.2 on Ubuntu 9.04, with the best of 3 runs for each function:
+Here are some times on a 2.00GHz Intel Xeon E5405 processor (only 1 CPU core used) with 7.7GB memory, running the standard Python 2.6.2 on Ubuntu 9.04, choosing the best of 3 runs for each function:

 | File                         | Ext.
 Nodes | Size (uncompressed) | Read (s) | Parse (s) | Write (s) |
 |------------------------------|------------|---------------------|----------|-----------|-----------|